ktaranov/sqlserver-kit/Utilities/README.md

  - Recommends solutions to potential problems

-## SQL XEvent Profiler <a id="sql-xevent-profiler"></a>
-Download page: [SQL XEvent Profiler]<br/>
-Release date: 2014-03-14<br/>
-Support Version: 2012/2014<br/>
-Free version: Yes

-Idera’s SQL XEvent Profiler emulates the functionality and simplicity of SQL Server Profiler, letting you quickly view data from SQL events<br />
-and see what's happening on the server.
-Plus, it leverages SQL Extended Events (XEvents) as the backing technology — making it more efficient than SQL Trace.

 ## DLM Dashboard <a id="dlm-dashboard"></a>
 DLM Dashboard tracks your database schemas and alerts you when they change.<br />
 As a SQL Server user, you want to make sure all your databases are in the right state.<br />